Changggg/ecopad_documentation/install/README.md

      `#mkdir spruce_data`

-       This folder will contain all the input files required the teco_spruce model.
+       This folder will contain all the input files required to run  the teco_spruce model.

 6. Inside spruce_data copy Weathergenerate folder,SPRUCE_da_pars.txt,SPRUCE_forcing.txt,SPRUCE_obs.txt and SPRUCE_pars.txt  from          （application_short_name/teco_spruce/input） folder.These files are required to run the fortran code inside teco_spruce.